steltenpower/PowerGists/animation.md

 Those who do use data, often copy-paste it into a document, but:
 ![CopyPasteWaste](CopyPasteWaste.png)
-- Some manual copy-paste errors are not just unlikely, but impossible to find, thus fix.
-Similar to typos.
+- If in manual copy-pasting a mistake is made, that often is impossible to detect in the result, let alone possible to repair.
 - The interative thought process resulting in content is not part of the pasting: no version control on the output and where applicable no protocol or source code, let alone properly versioned.
 That's disastrous for REPRODUCIBILITY and for trying, discussing, learning and improving.
 - There's no (later) synchronization between input and output content of a copy-paste action